Migrating email field from string to citext

 User with a field

 User.where(name: "Test") User.where(name: "test")

 Both the above queries will return the same output.
-The reason for this is, Postgres does a case insensitive comparision of CITEXT columns by converting the query string and the value of the comparing column to lowercase using LOWER.
+The reason for this is, that Postgres does a case insensitive comparison of CITEXT columns by converting the query string and the value of the comparing column to lowercase using LOWER.

 email@example.com, they shouldn’t be differentiated.
 They need to be considered the same and querying through them should eventually lead to the same result.